 Deny DSAR requests only under certain limited allowable circumstances.

 Keep accurate records of DSAR requests received as well as the fulfilment process.

-Due to these requirements, data controllers and processors alike have been realizing that the old “inbox and spreadsheet” method of handling DSAR requests no longer scales very well to the new reality of these requirements and the penalties that organizations could face for mishandling DSAR requests.
-To better contend with DSAR requests and other types of privacy-related inquiries or complaints, organizations must take a holistic view of the process.
+Due to these requirements, data controllers and processors alike have been realising that the old “inbox and spreadsheet” method of handling DSAR requests no longer scales very well to the new reality of these requirements and the penalties that organisations could face for mishandling DSAR requests.
+To better contend with DSAR requests and other types of privacy-related inquiries or complaints, organisations must take a holistic view of the process.
 Comprehensive data inventories, accurate data mapping, practical and enforceable internal data protection and retention policies, and the assignment of roles and responsibilities to receive and fulfil individuals’ requests are all very important components of sound DSARs strategy.